rkdarst/hyvaapaivaa/aboutfinnish.rst

 that make things make sense.

-The downside to this is the standard Finnish (Kirjakieli=standard finnish, "book language") is not what anyone speaks.
+The downside to this is the standard Finnish (Kirjakieli=standard Finnish, "book language") is not what anyone speaks.
 It is only used in somewhat official contexts: formal TV programs, children's shows, official speeches, language courses, etc.  So, even after studying Finnish for a long time, you may try but be unable to understand what